hms-dbmi/vizarr/CONTRIBUTING.md

 npm start
 ```

-The `start` command will start a development server on `http://localhost:8080` which you can navivate
+The `start` command will start a development server on `http://localhost:8080` which you can navigate
 to in your web browser.
 You can "live" edit the contents of any of the files within `src/` or `public/`
-and the changes will be instantly when your save your changes.
-Stop the development server when you are
+when running this server; changes are reflected instantly instantly in the browser.
+Stop the development
-done making changes.
+server when you are done making changes.

 - `src/` - contains all TypeScript source code
 - `public/` - contains all static assets required for the site